 All factory repairs and recalibrations require a returned material authorization (RMA) and completion of the "Statement of Product Cleanliness and Decontamination" form.
-Refer to the About this manual page at the front of this manual for more information.
+Refer to the Assistance page at the end of this manual for more information.

 This section discusses the following: